Young People and Eco-Anxiety

 New Zealand schools have integrated climate change and dealing with eco-anxiety into their curriculum

 In January, New Zealand became one of the first countries in the world to dedicate time and resources to learning about climate change as a special part of the secondary school curriculum, including tools for students to plan activism activities, and ways to alleviate eco-anxiety.
-Click the ‘Continue reading’ link below, to download the Wellbeing Guide (pdf) being used in NZ schools, titled: “Climate Change: Prepare Today, Live Well Tomorrow.”
+Here you can download the Wellbeing Guide (pdf) being used in NZ schools, titled: “Climate Change: Prepare Today, Live Well Tomorrow.”

 Climate and mental health specialists Karen Larbi and Rosemary Randall discuss how to deal with anxiety, Southbank Centre, London, 6th April 2020

 £15 tickets, online.
 Karen Larbi is a trainer, facilitator, consultant and event producer.
 She currently works at Campaign Bootcamp, and previously worked at Rethink Mental Illness on the Time to Change campaign.
 Rosemary Randall is a psychoanalytic psychotherapist who’s been active in the climate movement for over fifteen years, and is the co-founder of the Carbon Conversations project and a founder member of the Climate Psychology Alliance.

 As Australia’s most extensive bushfire crisis continues and areas across the country remain at risk, the mental health fallout is becoming more apparent.
 Psychologists report that people are shocked by the widespread devastation, and their fear of the fires, concern about health impacts from smoke and distress about the vast amount of wildlife killed are all fuelling ‘eco-anxiety’ – worry and grief about our environmental crisis – in the wider population.
 For the thousands of Australians evacuated from the path of …